 If a texture map is assigned, the full color values of the texture are used for the emission color and brightness.
 You can use the emission value intensity field to boost or reduce the overall emission level of your material.

-As well as the emission color and brightness, the Emission parameter has a Global Illumination setting, allowing you to specify how the apparent light emitted from this material affects the contextual lighting of other nearby GameObjects.
-There are two options
+As well as the emission color and brightness, the Emission parameter has a Global Illumination setting, allowing you to specify how the light emitted from this Material affects the contextual lighting of other nearby GameObjects.
+There are three options

 Realtime - Unity adds the emissive light from this Material to the Realtime Global Illumination calculations for the Scene.
 This means that this emissive light affects the illumination of nearby GameObjects, including ones that are moving.

-Baked - The emissive light from this material is baked into the static lightmapsA pre-rendered texture that contains the effects of light sources on static objects in the scene.
+None - The emissive light from this Material does not affect Realtime lightmapsA pre-rendered texture that contains the effects of light sources on static objects in the scene.
 Lightmaps are overlaid on top of scene geometry to create the effect of lighting.
 More info